mburnayev/CatFinderinator3000/README.md

 QoL: change list entry of seen videos | Low | ❎
 QoL: add way to favorite videos | Low | ❎
-Web: see if a logged-in user can be routed straight to videos list on site refresh | Low | ❎
+Web: see if a logged-in user can be routed straight to videos list on site refresh | Low | ❎ Reorg the videos into multiple columns if there's a lot of videos? | Low | ❎